 The Trust has posted the latest accounts for the year ended 2016 a copy of which can be accessed here.

 Charity Number 1104702.

 The 3 C’s

-The anatomy of the colon is shown in fig 1, and during surgery a section of the colon is removed and usually rejoined.
-After the pathologist has examined the removed colon and especially any lymph glands a decision is made about post operative chemotherapy.
+The anatomy of the colon is shown on the right, and during surgery, a section of the colon is removed and usually rejoined.
+After the pathologist has examined the removed colon and especially any lymph glands a decision is made about postoperative chemotherapy.

 For more information see the Cancer Research UK website www.canceresearchuk.org

 These two diseases are often clumped together as IBD or inflammatory bowel disease.